ParisaMousavi/MobileNet/SaliencyDetection.md

 - **Objectness**

-Saliency detection algorithm that compute objectness generate a set of proposals, or more simply
+Saliency detection algorithm that compute objectness generate a set of proposals, or more simply bounding boxes of where it thinks an object may lin in an image

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE4MzkzMTUzNywtMTU1NTcxNDIwNywtMz
+eyJoaXN0b3J5IjpbNDYzNTI1NjQ3LC0xNTU1NzE0MjA3LC0zND
-Q2MjQ3MjcyLC0xMDI5NDc3ODY4XX0=
+YyNDcyNzIsLTEwMjk0Nzc4NjhdfQ==
 -->